 Dr Harry R. McCarthy

-Harry R. McCarthy’s research centres on early modern theatre and questions concerning the body in performance.
-He is particularly interested in boy actors on the early modern stage (the topic of his PhD thesis) and has more recently developed an interest in how sport, exercise, and theatre intersect in sixteenth- and seventeenth-century English literature and culture.
+Harry R. McCarthy’s research centres on early modern theatre, the body in performance, and premodern childhood.
+He is particularly interested in boy actors on the early modern stage (the topic of his first two books) and is currently developing a project on the intersecting concepts of whiteness and childhood in the early modern period and its literature.

 Harry R. McCarthy’s academic interests include: